Skip to Main Content ↓

 • Gradebook: Gradebook Checklist for Self-Checking

 Use the Gradebook Checklist to self-check your gradebook settings.
-[DOC]
+[PDF]

 This checklist is intended to help instructors self-check their Gradebook before the grading starts.
 Use this checklist to ensure the gradebook displays accurate and organized information to students about their progress in your course.